-The prevalence of adult smoking has decreased over the last decade, in part due to polices supporting tobacco-free workplace.
-Worksites can continue to play an important role in reducing tobacco use and creating an environment that supports a right to breathe clean air.
+The prevalence of adult smoking has decreased over the last decade, in part due to polices supporting tobacco-free workplaces.
+Worksites can continue to play an important role in reducing tobacco use and creating environments that support a right to breathe clean air.